nadeemlab/SPT/docs/cggnn.md

 # Explore the data available for a study and train the model

-i.
-Evaluate the specimen cohorts at your disposal with `spt cggnn explore-classes`. ii.
-Select sample strata to use and fetch the relevant data artifacts from the database using `spt cggnn extract`. iii.
-Use `spt cggnn run` or the `cg-gnn` pip package directly to train and fine-tune your CG-GNN model.
+- Evaluate the specimen cohorts at your disposal with `spt cggnn explore-classes`.
+- Select sample strata to use and fetch the relevant data artifacts from the database using `spt cggnn extract`.
+- Use `spt cggnn run` or the `cg-gnn` pip package directly to train and fine-tune your CG-GNN model.

 # Configure a reproducible cggnn workflow